USDA Construction Loan to Buy Land | Requirements 2026

 • Affordable mortgage insurance

-Can you buy land with a USDA construction loan?
+Can I buy land with a USDA loan?

 Check your construction loan eligibility.
 Start here